ratatui/ratatui-website/src/concepts/rendering-under-the-hood.md

 To render an UI in Ratatui, your application calls the [`Terminal::draw()`] method.
 This method takes a [closure] which accepts an instance of [`Frame`].
 Inside the `draw` method, applications can call [`Frame::render_widget()`] to render the state of a widget within the available renderable area.
-We only discuss the `Frame::render_widget()` in this page but this discussion about rendering applies equally to [`Frame::render_stateful_widget()`].
+We only discuss the `Frame::render_widget()` on this page but this discussion about rendering applies equally to [`Frame::render_stateful_widget()`].

 As an example, here is the `terminal.draw()` call for a simple "hello world" with Ratatui.